felixmatt/shyft/README.md

 ```
 AUTHORS
 ====================
-SHyFT is developed by Statkraft, and the two main initial authors were
+SHyFT is developed by Statkraft, and the two main initial authors to the C++ core were
 Sigbjørn Helset <Sigbjorn.Helset@statkraft.com> and Ola Skavhaug <ola@xal.no>.

+Orchestration and the Python wrappers were originally developed by
+John F. Burkhart <john.burkhart@statkraft.com>

 Several of the methods implemented are rewrites of corresponding code in
 [ENKI](https://bitbucket.org/enkiopensource/enki)